nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ### 2018-02-16 - 8.8.3 ###

+* New: Option to disable flash for not listed providers for more secure embeds and make the 'disable links' Pro Addon feature possible for those.
+See the description on the options page.
 * Fix: Licensing deactivation did not work.
+* Improved: Marked some providers as not requiring flash anymore.
-* Fixed some links throughout the plugin and readme.
+* Improved: Fixed some links throughout the plugin and readme.
-* Some minor code improvements.
+* Improved: Some minor code improvements.

 ### 2018-02-12 - 8.8.2 ###